 The Two Types Of Brookfield Renewable Stocks

 First off, there are two different stock tickers/symbols for the Brookfield Renewable stock: $BEP and $BEPC.
 The main difference is tax-related.
-There is a big difference if you are based in the U.S. or Canada, the difference can be substantial, but to me, living in Asia, I held both types of stocks to see how the dividends would be taxed, and they both come down to the exact same amount (25% withholding tax).
+There is a big difference if you are based in the U.S. or Canada, the difference can be substantial, but, living in Asia, I held both types of stocks to see how the dividends would be taxed, and they both come down to the same amount (25% withholding tax).

 My Investment Rationale for Adding The Brookfield Renewable Stock to My Portfolio

 - There is a worldwide trend towards ESG – $BEPC will benefit from it for decades to com